Religion and birth control: Eastern Orthodoxy and Oriental Orthodoxy

 The Greek Orthodox Archdiocese of America "permits the use of certain contraceptive practices within marriage to space children, enhance the expression of marital love and protect health."

 The Russian Orthodox Church allows for the use of birth control as long as it does not fall under the class of abortifacients.

 Mormonism

-In the largest denomination of Mormonism the Church of Jesus Christ of Latter-day Saints (LDS Church), teachings on birth control have change throughout of its history going from condemning it as sinful to allowing it.
+In the largest denomination of Mormonism the Church of Jesus Christ of Latter-day Saints (LDS Church), teachings on birth control have changed throughout of its history going from condemning it as sinful to allowing it.
 The current church stance as of 2023 is that "decisions about birth control and the consequences of those decisions rest solely with each married couple" and that they should consider "the physical and mental health of the mother and father and their capacity to provide the basic necessities of life for their children" when planning a family.

 Hinduism

+In Hinduism, decisions about contraception are generally seen as personal choices for women rather than matters dictated by religious rules.
+This may relate to traditional ideas of purity and pollution, where reproductive processes like menstruation and childbirth are considered temporarily impure.
+Some Hindu texts offer guidelines in situations involving multiple partners and make indirect references to birth control through norms about abstinence.
+Vyasa, for example, advises avoiding intercourse in certain circumstances, such as when a wife is too young, ill, or has many children.
+Overall, interpretations of birth control within Hindu teachings vary.